FandSonthesizer/433Mhz-30.3227.02-ReceiverAndSender/README.md

 This project implements both a **receiver** and a **sender** for TFA Dostmann 30.3227.02 / 30.3208.x temperature & humidity sensors.

+My goal was to add the original Dostmann senders into a homespan integration and add custom sender of my own making.

-The goal is to read original TFA sensor frames and also **generate compatible frames** so that an original TFA base station accepts them as if they were real sensors.
+The optional goal is to read original TFA sensor frames and also **generate compatible frames** so that an original TFA base station accepts them as if they were real sensors.
+Sp far the base station does not read the frames from this lib.
+I guess the bit timing is not close enough.
+But the receiver using a cheap RxB8 picks up the Dostmann sender frames and our frames just fine.
+For the sender I used a cheap 433Mhz sender nothing special.
+Important to add a 17.2cm Antenna to both sender and receiver!

 ## ✨ Features